cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/viewportReferencePresentation.md

 ## `setView`

-The `viewport.setView` command takes both a reference and a preseentation.
+The `viewport.setView` command takes both a reference and a presentation.
 This combination allows setting both what and how something is viewed at once, or setting them individually by passing null/undefined for the other parameter.
 This may reduce the number of events being fired and performs the calculations